iconify/documentation/documents/pages/icon-finder/packages/base-svelte/examples.md

 - Output directory was changed from `[file]dist` to `[file]assets` in `[file]build/config.js`.
 - Custom build scripts for generating SVG and for generating custom stylesheet were added to `[file]build/all.js` as well as new build files.

+## Iconify for Sketch plug-in {#sketch}

+[Iconify for Sketch](https://github.com/iconify/iconify-sketch) version 2 is based on this package.

+Package has different configuration, slightly customised components and different build process.

+After building Icon Finder, build process puts it in a bundle file, then builds a plug-in.
+This is a good example of how add additional steps to build process.

 ## Iconify for Figma plug-in {#figma}

 [Iconify for Figma](https://github.com/iconify/iconify-figma/tree/dev3) version 3 is also based on this package.